-Huntsman Cancer Institute (HCI) at the University of Utah is the official cancer center of Utah.
-HCI's mission is to understand cancer from its beginning, to use that knowledge in the creation and improvement of cancer treatments, to relieve the suffering of cancer patients, and to provide education about cancer risk, prevention, and care.
+Huntsman Cancer Institute (HCI) at the University of Utah is the state’s only official NCI-Designated Cancer Center.
+HCI's mission is to understand cancer from its beginnings, to use that knowledge in the creation and improvement of cancer treatments, to relieve the suffering of patients with cancer, and to provide education about cancer risk, prevention, and care.
 HCI's roots lie in the Utah Regional Cancer Center, which was designated as an NCI cancer center in 1986.
 In 1995, the center was renamed Hunstman Cancer Institute in honor of Jon M. and Karen Huntsman.

-*This profile was provided by the Huntsman Cancer Institute
+*This profile was provided by the Huntsman Cancer Institute.